-I will hold office hours Tuesdays 5:15-6:15pm or by appointment.
-To maximize flexibility during uncertain times, I will hold office hours over Zoom.
+I will hold office hours Tuesdays 3-4pm or by appointment.
+To maximize flexibility, I will hold office hours over Zoom, but welcome student in person if that is their preference.
 To ensure student privacy during office hours, please reserve an appointment using the calendar tool in Quercus.
 Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
-Each slot is 10 minutes.
+Each slot is 20 minutes.
 If you need more time, you can book more than one adjacent slot.
 You can also leave a note about what you would like to talk about in the "comments" box.

-I'm happy to meet in person with students who prefer, but please reserve a meeting time on Quercus and either send me an e-mail or make a note in the meeting comments at least 24hrs in advance to let me know to expect you in-person.
+I'm happy to meet in person with students who prefer, but please reserve a meeting time on Quercus and either send me an e-mail or make a note in the meeting comments to let me know to expect you in-person.